vitaliken/rsschool-cv-2021-/cv.md

 * **GitHub:** [vitaliken](https://github.com/vitaliken)

 ## About Me
 Hello everyone!
-My name is Vitaliy.
+My name is Vitali.
-I am 28 years old and have been working as a software tester for 2 years.
+I am 28 years old and I have been working as a software tester for 2 years.
 I want to try myself as a web developer, so I signed up for a course at RS School.

 ## Experiences
 ### Quality Assurance Test Engineer